Trapacid/safe-debloat-win10/README.md

 Reboot your PC afterwards.
 See [here](https://docs.microsoft.com/en-us/troubleshoot/windows-server/deployment/fix-windows-update-errors) for more details.

 ### 4. Enable high performance power profile in Power settings.
 If you don't mind the extra power usage, you should enable High Performance power profile in Battery Settings (bottom right).
-Move the slider to the far right for high performance.
+Move the slider to the far right for high performance.<br>
+Note: This disables hibernation.
+Ignore if you're on an SSD.

 ### Do not use "hosts" file.
 Custom hosts file entries utilize more and more CPU usage as the file gets larger by the system DNS resolver.
 If the hosts file is too large, DNS resolution will be delayed.
 This is especially noticeable on low end mobile CPUs such as Intel Sandybridge.<br>